rancher/fleet-docs/docs/install-usage-fleetCLI.md

 If the bundle is not ready:

 * Check if `fleet-controller` and `fleet-agent` pods are running.
-* Make sure the `fleet-local` cluster is registered:
+* Make sure the `fleet-local` cluster is registered.
-* Inspect the bundle for error messages:
+* Inspect the bundle for error messages with:
   * `kubectl describe bundle -n fleet-local nginx-bundle`
 * Delete and re-apply the bundle if you encounter Helm ownership conflicts.